Rudolph Valentino: United Artists and final films

 During the filming of Monsieur Beaucaire, both Charlie Chaplin and Douglas Fairbanks approached Valentino privately, due to his contract with Ritz-Carlton, about joining with United Artists.
 Valentino's contract with United Artists provided $10,000 a week for only three pictures a year, plus a percentage of his films.
 The contract excluded Rambova from production of his films and the film set.
 Valentino's acceptance of the terms caused a major rift in his marriage to Rambova.
-George Ullman, who had negotiated the contract with United Artists, offered Rambova $30,000 to finance a film of her own.
+Ullman, who had negotiated the contract with United Artists, offered Rambova $30,000 to finance a film of her own.
 It became her only film, titled What Price Beauty? and starred Myrna Loy.